 One of my favorite books is “Happiness Now” by Robert Holden.
 I’ve been a huge fan of Robert’s ever since I heard him give a keynote speech at a Hay House event a couple of years ago.
-He’s this cute little British dude who really “gets” where true happiness comes from.

 The premise of Happiness Now is that being happy is a CHOICE we make in the present moment.
 Robert claims that happiness isn’t a result of what happens to us but rather happiness is a side effect of where we choose to put our attention.

-Sigh.
-Where was I. Oh yes – how to be a happy person.
-Anyways, Robert Holden is not the only spiritual teacher who suggests that happiness is a by-product of our attention.
+Robert Holden is not the only spiritual teacher who suggests that happiness is a by-product of our attention.
 A couple weeks ago I was listening to another favorite author – Iyanla Vanzant, counsel a woman over the radio.
 Her advice was brilliant.
 She told the woman that the solution to her problem (and to any problem, for that matter) was to “take all her attention off the problem and instead put her attention on God”.

 My idea of “putting my attention on God” is meditating.
 So that’s what I did.
 As I meditated my mind became still and began to reflect a deeper dimension of reality; the dimension that lies beyond thought.
 This is what I would describe as the dimension of true happiness.
 This is also the dimension of “God”.

-My point is that when you quiet your mind you stop thought, and when you stop thought you stop focusing on your “problems”.
+When you quiet your mind you stop thought, and when you stop thought you stop focusing on your “problems”.
 And focusing on problems, my friends, is what creates them in the first place.

 The Universe always delivers to you what you are focused upon.
 It uses people, places, experiences, and situations as a mirror to show you what you are thinking and feeling.
 If you’re constantly launching rockets of unhappiness by focusing on negative vibes, you’ll only receive more reasons to perpetuate the unhappiness.